Humblepics

 FeatureFreud’s ViewJung’s View

 NatureA “trash can” for repressed, unacceptable desires (mostly sexual/aggressive).A source of creativity, wisdom, and potential.
-It is not just a place for repressed items.
+Not just a place for repressed items.

-DepthPersonal Unconscious Only: Unique to the individual’s life history.Personal + Collective: Includes a universal layer shared by all humanity (evolutionary memories).
+DepthPersonal Only: Unique to the individual’s life history.Personal + Collective: Includes a universal layer shared by all humanity.

-RoleA source of neurosis and disorder.A source of guidance and compensation for the conscious mind.
+RoleA source of neurosis and psychological disorder.A source of guidance and compensation for the conscious mind.

 The disagreement on the definition of “libido” was the specific issue that ended their friendship.